Rochester Criminal Defense Lawyer

 • Drug Crimes – In New York, drug crimes include using, possessing, buying, selling, manufacturing, transporting, or trafficking an illegal drug or controlled substance, like cocaine, heroin, methamphetamine, LSD, ecstasy, and even prescription drugs.

-• Federal Charges – If a criminal offense crosses state lines or international borders, involves federal land or property, involves immigration and customs violations, or involves fraud and deception on the federal government or one of its agencies, the crime is considered a federal offense, which is much more serious than a state or local crime.
-Federal investigations or charges require and immediate and experienced representation to combat the resources of the Federal Government.
+• Federal Charges – If a criminal offense crosses state lines or international borders, involves federal land or property, involves immigration and customs violations, or involves fraud against the federal government or one of its agencies, it is considered a federal offense.
+It is more serious than a state charge and requires immediate, experienced representation to counter the resources of the federal government.

 • Felony Charges – Felonies are the most serious crimes in New York.
 A conviction carries a potential prison sentence of more than one year.

-• Gun Charges – Unless a person has licenses and permits to possess a firearm in New York, it is otherwise unlawful to possess, carry, or transport a handgun or any other firearm in or through the state.
+• Gun Charges – Unless a person holds the required licenses and permits, it is unlawful to possess, carry, or transport a handgun or any other firearm in or through New York State.

-• Juvenile Crimes – The juvenile justice system is designed to rehabilitate offenders instead of punishing them.
-Therefore, juvenile crimes carry alternative sentencing options rather than jail or prison time.
+• Juvenile Crimes – The juvenile justice system is designed to rehabilitate rather than punish.
 Common juvenile offenses include shoplifting, vandalism, underage drinking, drug possession, simple assault, and traffic violations.

-• Military Crimes – Our legal team defends U.S. service members of all branches of the armed forces facing military adverse actions, such as court-martial, military discipline, discharge boards/elimination boards/separation boards, and military investigations.
+• Military Crimes – We defend U.S. service members of all branches facing military adverse actions, including court-martial, military discipline, discharge boards, elimination boards, separation boards, and military investigations.

-• Misdemeanor Crimes – Although misdemeanors are not as harsh as felony offenses, a conviction can still result in a lengthy jail term, loss of employment, and costly fines.
+• Misdemeanor Crimes – A misdemeanor conviction can still result in a lengthy jail term, loss of employment, and costly fines.
+These are consequences worth fighting.

-• Sex Crimes – These offenses generally involve illegal or coerced sexual conduct against someone else.
-Our firm defends clients facing child pornography, prostitution/solicitation, sexual assault, sexual abuse, and rape charges.
+• Sex Crimes – These offenses generally involve illegal or coerced sexual conduct.
+We defend clients facing child pornography, prostitution and solicitation, sexual assault, sexual abuse, and rape charges.

-• Theft – Anyone who wrongfully takes, obtains or withholds money or property from its rightful owner with the intent to deprive the owner of such property commits theft in New York.
+• Theft – Anyone who wrongfully takes, obtains, or withholds money or property from its rightful owner with intent to deprive commits theft in New York.
 Common theft crimes include petit larceny, grand larceny, shoplifting, grand theft auto, and burglary.

-• Title IX – These charges consist of violations of Title IX, which apply to educational programs/activities that are federally funded.
-Violations include sexual assaults, battery, and other types of unwanted sexual contact taking place on college campuses.
+• Title IX – These charges involve violations of Title IX affecting federally funded educational programs and activities, including sexual assault, battery, and other unwanted sexual contact on college campuses.

-• Traffic Violations – Committing a traffic violation like speeding or driving with a suspended license not only carries harsh fines but it may also lead to criminal charges.
+• Traffic Violations – A traffic violation like speeding or driving with a suspended license can carry harsh fines and, in some cases, lead to criminal charges.

-• Violent Crimes – Some of the most serious criminal offenses in New York are violent crimes.
-Our legal team defends clients facing murder, manslaughter, vehicular manslaughter, robbery, and other violent charges.
+• Violent Crimes – Some of the most serious offenses in New York, including murder, manslaughter, vehicular manslaughter, robbery, and other violent charges.

-• White Collar Crimes – The offenses consist of deceit, concealment, or trust violations that corporate and government professionals generally commit.
-The purpose of white collar crimes such as fraud or embezzlement is to obtain or avoid losing money, assets, or services or to secure a business or personal advantage.
+• White Collar Crimes – Offenses involving deceit, concealment, or violations of trust, such as fraud and embezzlement, are typically committed to obtain money, assets, or services, or to secure a business or personal advantage.

-Contact Nobles & DeCarolis today to meet with our Rochester criminal defense lawyer!
+Contact DeCarolis Defense today to meet with our Rochester criminal defense lawyer.

 Client Centered Representation WE'RE AT OUR BEST WHEN YOU NEED IT MOST